elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 end
 ```

-You can use any standard Faraday middleware and plugins in the configuration block, for example sign the requests for the [AWS Elasticsearch service](https://aws.amazon.com/elasticsearch-service/).
-See [the AWS documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-request-signing.html#es-request-signing-ruby) for an example.

-You can also initialize the transport class yourself, and pass it to the client constructor
-as the `transport` argument:
+You can use any standard Faraday middleware and plugins in the configuration block.
+You can also initialize the transport class yourself, and pass it to the client constructor as the `transport` argument:

 ```ruby
 require 'patron'